Development & Norms

-Team ACS is constantly working to improve and extend the possibilities of the ACS by creating new translations of the test battery and collecting norms from different populations for the existing translations.
+We are constantly working to improve and extend the possibilities of the ACS, amongst others by developing new cognitive tests, optimizing existing tests, translating the test battery to new languages, and establishing normative data from various populations.
 Normative data is crucial for accurate interpretation of test results.

 Psychometric properties